sbw70/verification-constraints/modules/multi-provider/README.md

 - Does not authorize
 - Does not evaluate policy
 - Does not interpret execution logic
-- Does not modify provider decisions
+- Does not override provider decisions

 ---

 ## Execution Boundary Model

-Upon authorization and initiation of execution, each provider generates:
+Upon authorization and initiation, each provider generates:

-- A START boundary representation
+- A START boundary signal
-- A COMPLETE boundary representation
+- A COMPLETE boundary signal

-Boundary values are:
+Boundary signals are:

 - Provider-generated
 - Provider-controlled
-- Cryptographically derivable (in this reference)
 - Opaque outside the provider boundary

-Distributed confirmation is derived from boundary presence and deterministic linkage, not centralized authorization.
+Distributed confirmation derives from boundary presence and deterministic linkage, not centralized authorization.

 ---

-## Stateless Intermediary Operation
+## Stateless Operation

-NUVL processes each request independently.
+The intermediary processes each request independently.

-No shared execution state is maintained between providers.
+No shared execution state is maintained across providers.

 Association state records boundary presence but does not confer authority.